ubicomplab/rPPG-Toolbox/README.md

 If you want to test unsupervised signal processing  methods, you can use `python main.py --config_file ./configs/infer_configs/UBFC_UNSUPERVISED.yaml`

-# Examples of neural network training
+# :computer: Examples of Neural Network Training

 Please use config files under `./configs/train_configs`

-## Train on PURE and test on UBFC with TSCAN
+## Training on PURE and Testing on UBFC With TSCAN

-STEP1: Download the PURE raw data by asking the [paper authors](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-informatik-und-automatisierung/profil/institute-und-fachgebiete/institut-fuer-technische-informatik-und-ingenieurinformatik/fachgebiet-neuroinformatik-und-kognitive-robotik/data-sets-code/pulse-rate-detection-dataset-pure).
+STEP 1: Download the PURE raw data by asking the [paper authors](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-informatik-und-automatisierung/profil/institute-und-fachgebiete/institut-fuer-technische-informatik-und-ingenieurinformatik/fachgebiet-neuroinformatik-und-kognitive-robotik/data-sets-code/pulse-rate-detection-dataset-pure).

-STEP2: Download the UBFC raw data via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)
+STEP 2: Download the UBFC raw data via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)

-STEP3: Modify `./configs/train_configs/PURE_PURE_UBFC_TSCAN_BASIC.yaml`
+STEP 3: Modify `./configs/train_configs/PURE_PURE_UBFC_TSCAN_BASIC.yaml`

-STEP4: Run `python main.py --config_file ./configs/train_configs/PURE_PURE_UBFC_TSCAN_BASIC.yaml`
+STEP 4: Run `python main.py --config_file ./configs/train_configs/PURE_PURE_UBFC_TSCAN_BASIC.yaml`

-Note1: Preprocessing requires only once; thus turn it off on the yaml file when you train the network after the first time.
+Note 1: Preprocessing requires only once; thus turn it off on the yaml file when you train the network after the first time.

-Note2: The example yaml setting will allow 80% of PURE to train and 20% of PURE to valid.
+Note 2: The example yaml setting will allow 80% of PURE to train and 20% of PURE to valid.
 After training, it will use the best model(with the least validation loss) to test on UBFC.

-## Training on SCAMPS and testing on UBFC with DeepPhys
+## Training on SCAMPS and testing on UBFC With DeepPhys

-STEP1: Download the SCAMPS via this [link](https://github.com/danmcduff/scampsdataset) and split it into train/val/test folders.
+STEP 1: Download the SCAMPS via this [link](https://github.com/danmcduff/scampsdataset) and split it into train/val/test folders.

-STEP2: Download the UBFC via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)
+STEP 2: Download the UBFC via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)

-STEP3: Modify `./configs/train_configs/SCAMPS_SCAMPS_UBFC_DEEPPHYS_BASIC.yaml`
+STEP 3: Modify `./configs/train_configs/SCAMPS_SCAMPS_UBFC_DEEPPHYS_BASIC.yaml`

-STEP4: Run `python main.py --config_file ./configs/train_configs/SCAMPS_SCAMPS_UBFC_DEEPPHYS_BASIC.yaml`
+STEP 4: Run `python main.py --config_file ./configs/train_configs/SCAMPS_SCAMPS_UBFC_DEEPPHYS_BASIC.yaml`

-Note1: Preprocessing requires only once; thus turn it off on the yaml file when you train the network after the first time.
+Note 1: Preprocessing requires only once; thus turn it off on the yaml file when you train the network after the first time.

-Note2: The example yaml setting will allow 80% of SCAMPS to train and 20% of SCAMPS to valid.
+Note 2: The example yaml setting will allow 80% of SCAMPS to train and 20% of SCAMPS to valid.
 After training, it will use the best model(with the least validation loss) to test on UBFC.

-# Inference with Unsupervised Methods
+# zap: Inference With Unsupervised Methods

-STEP1: Download the UBFC via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)
+STEP 1: Download the UBFC via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)

-STEP3: Modify `./configs/infer_configs/UBFC_UNSUPERVISED.yaml`
+STEP 3: Modify `./configs/infer_configs/UBFC_UNSUPERVISED.yaml`

-STEP4: Run `python main.py --config_file ./configs/infer_configs/UBFC_UNSUPERVISED.yaml`
+STEP 4: Run `python main.py --config_file ./configs/infer_configs/UBFC_UNSUPERVISED.yaml`

-# Yaml File Setting
+# :scroll: YAML File Setting
 The rPPG-Toolbox uses yaml file to control all parameters for training and evaluation.
 You can modify the existing yaml files to meet your own training and testing requirements.